UNISvalbard/Geo-SfM/_sources/content/lessons/l1/tutorial.md

 - _Planar_ projection is helpful when working with models that have vertical surfaces, such as vertical digital outcrop models.
 - _Cylindrical_ projection can help reduce distortions when projecting cylindrical objects like tubes, rounded towers, or tunnels.

-To generate an accurate orthomosaic, we advise selecting _Mesh_ as the desired surface.
+To generate an accurate orthomosaic, we advise selecting _Model_ as the desired surface.
 For complete coverage, we recommend selecting the _Enable hole filling_ option under _Blending mode_ to fill in any empty areas of the mosaic.

 The suggested _Pixel size (m)_ will be based on the average ground sampling resolution of the original images.
 Using the surface size and input pixel size, the total size of the orthomosaic (measured in pixels) will be calculated and displayed at the bottom of the dialogue box.